 In 2016, your gifts helped CPE students become more comfortable in advance-care planning conversations with patients and their families.
 Led by Elizabeth Watson-Martin at Penn State Hershey Medical Center, students participated in a research project to study how the My Gift of Grace game might allay anxiety of new spiritual caregivers when the opportunity presents itself to engage in advance care-planning conversations with patients and families.
 The findings of this research will be published in various outlets, and might help to tailor the CPE curriculum with other interactive strategies for helping chaplains and spiritual care practitioners address this topic.

 II.
 The "My Gift of Grace" game, now called "Hello," is produced by Common Practice (https://commonpractice.com).
 Their site sections on Research and White Papers may be of special interest to chaplains.
 The currently available version of the game differs from the original in that individual question cards have been replaced with question booklets.
-Regarding the original "My Gift of Grace," see the guide, "From Conversation to Action," which names seven major themes in the game's questions:
+Regarding the original "My Gift of Grace," its "From Conversation to Action" guide named seven major themes in the game's questions:

 - Naming Your Healthcare Proxy